WesUnwin/three-game-engine/README.md

   "models": [
     { "assetPath": "models/player.glb" }
   ],
+  "lights": [
+    { "type": "PointLight", "position": { "x": 0, "y": 5, "z": 0 } }
+  ],
   "rigidBody": { // Optional
       "type": "kinematicPositionBased",
       "colliders": [
           { "type": "capsule", "halfHeight": 0.5, "radius", 0.5 }
       ],
       "enabledRotations": { "x": false, "y": true, "z": false }
+  },
+  "userInterfaces": [ // Optional, GameObjects can create MeshUIComponents (via three-mesh-ui library) which will be added to the threeJSGroup
+    {
+      "type": "Block",
+      "children": [
+        {
+          "type": "Text",
+          "content": "Hello world!"
         }
+      ]
     }
+  ]
+}
 ```

 # GameObject Classes
 A GameObject type can also be (optionally) associated with a GameObject sub-class.

-call game/scene.registerGameObjectClasses() to link your javascript GameObject class to a type of
+Call game/scene.registerGameObjectClasses() to link your javascript GameObject class to a type of
 GameObject.

 Registering a GameObject class allows you to define/control the behavior of GameObjects of this type.